 A Good Analysis Gives Certainty

-If no tolerance analysis is performed, tolerances are usually chosen on the basis of ‘experience’.
+In the absence of a tolerance analysis, tolerances are usually chosen on the basis of ‘experience’.
 This is not necessarily wrong.
-But one designer has more and/or better experience than the other.
-In all cases, however, the substantiation of the chosen tolerances is mediocre at best.
-With a tolerance analysis you do have that good foundation and the chance of success is much greater.
-Moreover, you are then able to optimize between tolerance and cost.
+However, one designer may have more and/or better experience than another.
+In all cases, the justification for the chosen tolerances is mediocre at best.
+With a tolerance analysis, you have that good foundation and the chance of success is much greater.
+You will also be able to optimize between tolerance and cost.

 Tolerance Analysis, a Budget in Mil/Millimeters